 - Do all workers have a way to contact other workers in other areas of the farm site if there is an emergency? (charged cell phones, two-way radios)

-- Are the fire extinguishers easy to identify and retrieve?
-Have they been checked recently to ensure they are full?
+- Are the fire extinguishers easy to retrieve?
+Have they been checked recently to ensure they are full and up-to-date?

 - Are all exits clear of obstacles and clearly marked?

 - Do you have a training program for all new employees?

 - Do you go over your training program with all family members and employees yearly?

 You and/or your employee(s) can download and print a pdf checklist to complete safety checks on your farm.
 Keep the completed forms for follow-up, future reference and inspections.DOWNLOAD PDF CHECKLIST